 Nassau County Police Department

 Patrick J. Ryder was named Commissioner of the Nassau County Police Department by County Executive Laura Curran in February 2018.
 He recently completed his 34th year in law enforcement, serving the last 32 years with the Nassau County Police Department.

-As Commanding Officer of the Asset Forfeiture and Intelligence Unit, Acting Commissioner Ryder proactively implemented a number of life-saving programs and initiatives that helped ensure officer and public safety.
+As Commanding Officer of the Asset Forfeiture and Intelligence Unit, Commissioner Ryder proactively implemented a number of life-saving programs and initiatives that helped ensure officer and public safety.
 These include the NCPD’s Real-Time Intelligence (RTI) system, which has interactive touch screen monitors designed to share finished intelligence products throughout the intelligence community; the R.E.A.C.H.
 Program, a registry that ensures law enforcement has vital information available to them should a person with a cognitive impairment go missing; the Civilian Intelligence Analyst Program; the DNA Collection Initiative; and the creation of the Counter-Terrorism Unit, Think Tank, and the Department’s Criminal Intelligence Rapid Response Team (CIRRT), which utilizes intelligence-led policing to combat crime.
 Together these initiatives have brought crime in Nassau County to historic lows, allowing residents to enjoy one of the lowest crime rates in the United States.

-Acting Commissioner Ryder has a Master’s Degree in Homeland Security and Management from Long Island University – Riverhead Campus.
+Commissioner Ryder has a Master’s Degree in Homeland Security and Management from Long Island University – Riverhead Campus.
 He is an Adjunct Professor of Criminal Justice and Intelligence-Led Policing at Nassau Community College and taught at Dowling College until 2015.
 He currently sits on the Advisory Board for Criminal Justice at SUNY Farmingdale and is a Counter-Terrorism Lecturer at the University of Maryland Center for Health and Homeland Security.
-Acting Commissioner Ryder is a New York State Division of Criminal Justice Services-Certified Law Enforcement Instructor, a New York State Certified Crime and Intelligence Analyst, Certified Anti-Money Laundering Specialist, and has clearance with the FBI’s New York Field Office.
+Commissioner Ryder is a New York State Division of Criminal Justice Services-Certified Law Enforcement Instructor, a New York State Certified Crime and Intelligence Analyst, Certified Anti-Money Laundering Specialist, and has clearance with the FBI’s New York Field Office.
 He has also been deputized as an IRS Criminal Investigator.
 Additionally, he has trained members of law enforcement agencies from Egypt, Tajikistan, Tunisia, South Africa, and Turkey.

 He and his wife Jill have been married for 28 years and have three children: Liam, Sean, and Meghan.